Got some questions about my landscape photography workshops? No problem. I’ll do my best to answer them here.

 Filters: Don’t dismiss filters as ‘fake’!
 Their purpose is to help the camera to capture what the human eye sees.
 A selection of high quality filters are a great investment.
 There is little point in forking out a lot of money on quality lenses, only to screw cheap filters on the front!
 For landscape photography, I use professional quality UV filters, a polariser, and a range of neutral density filters (graduated and uniform).
 Many filters can be replicated in post-production but I strongly recommend ‘getting it right’ in camera.

 Remote/cable release: This is an inexpensive piece of kit but essential for avoiding camera shake, even when the camera is mounted on a tripod.

 Spirit level: A hot shoe spirit level is another cheap piece of kit but is useful for ensuring your horizon is level.

 Backup and storage: Ensure that you bring sufficient memory and have a means of backing up your images.
 Bringing your own laptop will enable you to process the images you capture during any multi-day workshops and will facilitate critique sessions.

 Spare batteries: Bring at least one spare battery and remember to pack your charger if you’re attending a multi-day workshop.

 Lens cloth: This is useful for removing spots of rain.
 A small towel is also useful for drying your camera and lenses after shooting in the rain.

 Diffuser/reflector: A collapsible diffuser is extremely useful for removing harsh shadows from ‘detailed shots’ if shooting when the sun is out.

 Q. What personal equipment should I bring?

-A. There will be a limited amount of luggage space in the vehicle so try to pack as lightly as possible without compromising on safety and comfort.
+A. I drive a Yeti which has a reasonable amount of boot space but it fills up quickly!
+Try to pack as lightly as possible without compromising on safety and comfort.
 The key is to stay warm and dry under a variety of weather conditions.